pravega/pravega-samples/scenarios/pravega-flink-connector-sql-samples/README.md

 1) Load taxi data to Pravega

 The default option assumes that Pravega is running locally.
-You can override it by passing the controller Uri options.
+You can override it by passing the controller URI options.
 The `create-stream` option allows the program to create the scope and stream (enabled by default).

 > bin/tableapi-samples --runApp Prepare